 Jim Houston 1943

-Located to the south of the Reid River.
+Reid River Airfield was located to the south of the Reid River in Queensland in Australia.

 B-26 "Lil Deicer" Serial Number 40-1390